 |brown (0.5mm)||green/brown||ground for temp. sensor|

-Audi passenger seat came without PODS sensor hence basically I had three options:
+My Audi passenger seat (dated as 2009) came without PODS sensor and I had three options to go about it:

 - mock PODS sensor with the static voltage divider (similar to the one described below for seat belt potentiometer)

-- buy Audi sensor along with PODS controller (which look exactly like VW's one) and connect those to the VW seat harness
+- buy Audi sensor and PODS controller (which looks exactly like VW one) and connect those into the VW seat harness

-- buy VW sensor and try to fit it into the seat between the cushion and steel frame
+- buy VW sensor and try to fit it into the seat between the cushion and Audi seat steel frame

-I didn't like first option cause the only safe way to go that route is to make the car "think" that front passenger is always present.
-Which is far from ideal because it would require passenger seat belt to be buckled all the time (unless coded out) and in case of an accident passenger airbags will come off even when, in fact, there is no passenger in the front seat.
+I didn’t like first option because the only safe way to go that route is to make the car “think” that front passenger is always present.
+Which is far from ideal, because it would require passenger seat belt to be buckled all the time (unless coded out) and, in case of an accident, passenger airbags will come off even when, in fact, there was no passenger in the seat.

 Instead, I went with option two and bought Audi PODS sensor with the controller.
 I was able to install sensor into the seat without any problems.
-Audi controller didn't work however even though all the related connectors are exactly the same as VW ones.
+Audi controller didn’t work however, even though all related connectors are exactly the same as GTI has.

-I had to swap PODS controller from my origin VW seat and even then I had an issue when calibrating sensor through VCDS.
-I guess it is caused by Audi sensor having different shape and subsequently different resistance (voltage) curve based on the pressure applied to it.
+I had to swap PODS controller from my original VW seat, and even then I had an issue when calibrating sensor through VCDS.
+I guess it is caused by Audi sensor having different shape and, subsequently, different resistance (voltage) curve based on the pressure applied to it.

-If I remember correctly VCDS Advanced Measurements was showing 50 as a base (no load) value for VW seat sensor while in Audi seat that value is around 110.
+If I remember correctly, VCDS Advanced Measurements was showing 50 as a base (no load) value for VW seat sensor while for Audi seat that value is around 110.

 I assume calibration was failing because of the base value being out of the range.
 And without proper calibration I was getting calibration required error and orange warning light for the passenger airbag on the dash.

-I ended up connecting my VW PODS sensor just to have calibration done, switching the car off and reconnecting the plug to the Audi PODS sensor.
+I ended up connecting my VW PODS sensor (still attached to the VW seat) just to have calibration done.
+Then I switched the car off and reconnected my Audi seat PODS sensor.
 It did work but not without caveats.

-First thing I noticed is that even though orange light on the dash would be showing that passenger airbag is off (since passenger was not detected by PODS sensor) my dash would still be showing a warning that front passenger is not buckled and play that annoying chime.
+First thing I noticed — is that even though orange light on the dash would be showing that passenger airbag is off (since passenger was not detected by the PODS sensor), my dash would be showing a warning that front passenger is not buckled and play that annoying chime.

 I had to code the Unbuckled warning out with the help of VCDS (Instruments module).
-Again, not ideal but I couldn't figure another way.
-My assumption is that the dash has certain expectations regarding PODS sensor base (no load) value.
+Again — not ideal, but I couldn’t figure another way.
+My assumption is that the dash has certain expectations regarding PODS sensor base (no load) value hardcoded into its firmware.

-Now I can drive around without any warnings and "airbag disabled" light shows up when there is absolutely no additional weight on the passenger seat.
-But once I put my backpack on the seat the light turns off.
+After doing that I can drive around without any warnings and “airbag disabled” light shows up when there is absolutely no additional weight on the passenger seat.
+But if I put my backpack on the seat, the light turns off.
 Which means that in case of an accident most probably passenger airbag will fire up!
-So, in a sense we are back to the cons of option one.
+So, in a sense we are back to cons of option one (static voltage divider).

-That's why I've added option three to the list - using VW PODS sensor on the Audi seat.
-However, since shape of the bottom frame is quite different between the two it might be a challenge to get it installed properly.
+That’s why I’ve added option three to the list above — using VW PODS sensor in the Audi seat.
+However, bottom frame shape is very different between the two — it will be a challenge to get it fitted properly.

-There are five wires coming out of GTI passenger's seatbelt buckle switch: two to figure out if the belt is fastened and three more to measure tension on the fastened belt.
+There are five wires coming out of GTI passenger’s seatbelt buckle switch: two to figure out if the belt is fastened and another three to measure belt tension when it is fastened.

-Generally seatbelt tension is very low (can be checked with VCDS) when passenger is present (or not) and very high when child seat is installed.
+Generally seatbelt tension is very low (can be checked with VCDS) when passenger is present or seat is empty and (supposedly) very high when child seat is installed.